WTA Executive

 Member-at-Large

 Kelly has taught grades 7 – 12 in three different WSD schools over the past 22 years, mostly teaching grade 7-12 English and social studies, but with occasional forays into science, math, and EAL.
-Kelly cares deeply about engaging learners to think critically about the world, advocating for students, teacher welfare, reconciliation, social justice, and the health of the education system in general.
+Kelly cares deeply about engaging learners to think critically about the world, helping students make their voices heard, teacher welfare, reconciliation, social justice, and the health of the education system in general.

 Email: [email protected]